brimdata/zed/docs/language/functions.md

 join(vals [<stringy>], sep <stringy>) -> string
 ```

-`join` concatenate the elements of string array `vals` to create a single
+`join` concatenates the elements of string array `vals` to create a single
 string.
 The string `sep` is placed between each value in the resulting string.

 #### Example: